-If a political promise is made in Northern Ontario, but there's nobody around to see it through, does it still mean we get a passenger train back?
+[ Englehart ONR Station ] If a political promise is made in Northern Ontario, but there's nobody around to see it through, does it still mean we get a passenger train back?
 The provincial government made an announcement regarding the return of passenger rail service between Timmins, North Bay and Toronto.
 On the surface, this … Continue reading The return of passenger rail is moving forward … at a snail’s pace

-Platform at White River Station in 2021 "Connecting the North", "A more humane way to travel" and "Love the Way" are just some of the marketing catch phrases used by Ontario Northland and VIA Rail Canada to attract and entice customers.
+[ White River VIA Station platform, 2021 ] "Connecting the North", "A more humane way to travel" and "Love the Way" are just some of the marketing catch phrases used by Ontario Northland and VIA Rail Canada to attract and entice customers.
 Whether by bus, train or a combination of the two modes, these publicly … Continue reading ONTC, VIA neglecting Northerners

 There was a lot of hype and publicity surrounding Ontario Northland's most recent test train to measure transit times between North Bay and Toronto.
 For the first time in nine years, a passenger train operated on this route with the purpose of collecting data to support the ONR's latest business case for reintroducing passenger rail … Continue reading Smoke and mirrors checking the choo-choo tracks